orchidsoftware/orchid.software/docs/en/docs/index.md

 ## Looking for something simple?

 **Orchid CRUD** makes it easy to rapidly create crud applications with less code.
-Its straightforward syntax means you can quickly build CRUD applications with little effort.
+Its straightforward syntax means you can quickly build simple applications with little effort.
 To get started, check out [the here section](https://orchid.software/en/docs/packages/crud/#introduction).

 ## How to migrate?